 On 2 August 1943 Jewish prisoners revolted at the Treblinka Extermination Camp in the east of occupied Poland, causing some damage and allowing a few hundred prisoners to escape.

-Treblinka was originally constructed in 1941 as one of the main sites for Operation Reinhard, the Nazi plan to murder around two million Jews within Generalgouvernement (the name for German-occupied Poland).
-This was part of the Nazis’ wider plan, known as the 'Final Solution', to systematically murder Europe’s Jewish population.
+Treblinka was originally constructed in 1941 as one of the main sites for Operation Reinhard, the Nazi plan to murder around 2 million Jews within Generalgouvernement (the name for German-occupied Poland).
+This was part of the Nazis’ wider plan, known as the ‘Final Solution‘, to systematically murder Europe’s Jewish population.
 Later Jews from all over Europe, as well as some Poles and Roma, were brought to Treblinka to be murdered.

 The camp consisted of both a forced labour site at Treblinka I and an extermination site at Treblinka II.
 Upon arrival at Treblinka II, inmates were stripped of their clothes and possessions.
 They were then forced through a tunnel known as ‘the tube’ towards the gas chambers, which were deceptively labelled as showers.
 As with the other Operation Reinhard killing sites, Belzec and Sobibor, the SS used carbon monoxide to murder prisoners rather than the Zyklon B gas that was used at Auschwitz and Majdanek camps.